 The Dollar Tree is your friend

-When I am buying our kids items for their Easter baskets, I always head to the Dollar Tree.
-I go here because I know everything is going to be one dollar.
+When I am buying our kids items for their Easter baskets, I always head to Dollar Tree.
+I go here because I know everything is going to be one dollar-ish.
 When you have four kids, everything adds up!
 I love being able to shop at one store and know I am saving money.
 Plus, shopping here keeps me on budget and I appreciate that a lot.
 (Just remember the 7 Items to Never Buy at the Dollar Stores )

 Make it easy on yourself financially